imagej/imagej.github.io/_pages/develop/debugging.md

 On Windows, you can choose between OpenGL and Direct3D by passing *-Dj3d.rend=ogl* or *-Dj3d.rend=d3d*, respectively.

 Further, some setups require enough RAM to be reserved, so you might need to pass an option like *--mem=1200m* (make sure that you have enough RAM free before starting ImageJ that way, though!).
-If it turns out that memory was the issue, you can make the setting permanent by clicking ImageJ's {% include bc content='Edit | Options | Memory & Threads...'%} menu entry.
+If it turns out that memory was the issue, you can make the setting permanent by clicking ImageJ's {% include bc path='Edit | Options | Memory & Threads...'%} menu entry.

 More Java 3D properties
 -----------------------